konnectors/cozy-konnector-template/README.md

 > __Note:__ Travis will push your build to your `build` branch ONLY for commits made on your master branch (included PR merge commits).
 You can see the related Travis statement [here](https://github.com/cozy/cozy-konnector-template/blob/master/.travis.yml#L27).

+### Add your new connector to [Cozy Collect](https://github.com/cozy/cozy-collect)

+The Cozy Collect application will soon use an application store as source of connectors.
+But for now, if you want to add your new connector to Cozy Collect, you can submit a message in the forum in the [collect section](https://forum.cozy.io/c/francais/collect-fr), and we will handle this for you.

 ### Standard